Partnerships. Now. Always.

 Meet the Partnerships team!

-Partnerships is led and overseen by Xuan Luu, and is supported on a day-to-day basis by Amber Loomis.
+Partnerships has been led and overseen by Xuan Luu, and has been integrally supported on a day-to-day basis by Amber Loomis.
 As people from multiple equity backgrounds themselves, Xuan and Amber bring a strong collective and intersectional commitment to improving how Macquarie prevents and responds to sexual assault and sexual harassment experienced by students.

 You are most welcome to find out a bit more about Xuan and Amber below.